dsreddy99/stash/docs/concepts/crds/backupconfiguration_template.md

 - Learn how to use `BackupConfigurationTemplate` for default backup of workloads data from [here](/docs/guides/default-backup/workload.md).
 - Learn how to use `BackupConfigurationTemplate` for default-backup of database from [here](/docs/guides/default-backup/database.md).
-- Learn how to use `BackupConfigurationTemplate` for default-backup of stand alone PVC from [here](/docs/guides/default-backup/volume.md).
+- Learn how to use `BackupConfigurationTemplate` for default-backup of stand-alone PVC from [here](/docs/guides/default-backup/volume.md).